 Founder, Jimiri Inc.

-Dominic is a 26-year-old graphic artist (and father of two) specializing in illustration.
+Dominic is a graphic artist (and father of two) specializing in illustration.
 Born and raised in East Oakland, he has been creating ever since he was a child.
-Through BRIDGEGOOD, Dominic has partnered with several community leaders including Oakland Mayor Libby Schaaf, nonprofits such as Oakland Asian Cultural Center, and organizations such as the Fruitvale Farmers Market to help create visual identities, branding, and marketing materials.
+Through BRIDGEGOOD, Dominic has partnered with several community leaders including former Oakland Mayor Libby Schaaf, nonprofits such as Oakland Asian Cultural Center, and organizations such as the Fruitvale Farmers Market to help create visual identities, branding, and marketing materials.

 Dominic hopes to continue making an impact through BRIDGEGOOD by engaging in social good projects and entrepreneurship learning, while passing his unique skills and experience down to the next generation of artists/designers through inspiration as a role model.